-Students earning the department's professional certificate may pursue a Master of Science in oral science while they work toward the certificate.
-They pursue the M.S. track that corresponds with their certificate (Certificate in Oral and Maxillofacial Pathology).
-Each program combines the minimum requirements of the M.S. and the certificate; completion time usually is 36 to 48 months.
+Students earning the department's certificate may pursue a Master of Science in oral science while they work toward the certificate.
+They pursue the MS track that corresponds with the certificate.
+Each program combines the minimum requirements of the MS and the certificate; completion time usually is 36 to 48 months.

 All students in the combined programs pursue comprehensive study of basic biologic and health sciences in preparation for teaching and research.
-They must complete the courses listed below, including the core courses and the basic science and departmental courses listed for their M.S. track.
-M.S. candidates must prepare, submit, and defend their thesis based on the results of research conducted during their course of study.
-See Oral Science in the Catalog for additional information about requirements and admission.
+They must complete the courses listed below, including the core courses and the basic science and departmental courses listed for their MS track.
+They also must prepare, submit, and defend their thesis based on the results of research conducted during their course of study.
+See the MS in oral science in the catalog for additional information about requirements and admission.

 |ORSC:5200||Seminars in Dental Research||1|

 |ORSC:5210||Dental Sciences Research Methodology||2|

 |ORSC:5212||Statistical Methods for Dental Research||3|

 |ORSC:5600||Research in Oral Science (taken for a total of 9 s.h.)||9|

 |OTO:8199||Foundations of Otolaryngology||2|

 |ORSC:5280||Advanced Dental Therapeutics||1|